Rates of Convergence for Chains of Expansive Markov Operators: Background theory and proofs of the main results.

 A few steps lead from this object for the Markov operator $\Pcal$ with update function $\Phi(\cdot, \xi)=T_\xi$ and transition kernel defined by \eqref{eq:trans kernel} to the violation $\epsilon$ in Proposition \ref{thm:Tafne in exp 2 pafne of P}.
 Indeed, a formal adjustment of the proof of \cite[Proposition 2]{Oll09} establishes that the property $\kappa_2(x,y)\geq \kappa \in \mathbb{R}$ for all $x, y\in G$ is equivalent to

 When $\kappa>0$, i.e. when the coarse Ricci curvature is bounded below by a positive number, this characterizes contractivity of the Markov operator.
 The negative of the violation in \eqref{eq:paneim} is just a lower bound on the coarse Ricci curvature in $W_2$: $-\epsilon = \kappa\leq \kappa_2(x,y)$ for all $x,y\in G$.
 The consequences of Markov operators with Ricci curvature bounded below by a positive number have been extensively investigated.
+Error estimates for Markov chain Monte Carlo methods under the assumption of positive Ricci curvature in $W_1$ (i.e. {\em negative} violation) are explored in \cite{JouOll10}.
+Applications to waiting queues, the Ornstein–Uhlenbeck process on $\Rn$ and Brownian motion on positively curved manifolds, as well as demonstrations of how to verify the assumptions on the Ricci curvature are developed in \cite{Oll09}.
 Our approach extends this to {\em expansive} mappings, which allows one to treat our target application of electron density reconstructions from X-FEL experiments (see Section \ref{sec:incFeas}).